daydream-computer/daydream-computer.github.io/README.md

 mean you have to type in lowercase.

-lowercase is also the unwritten spirit of [tilde.town](https://tilde.town/), where we all met. tilde.town is built around the foundations of kindness, respect, intentional community, and inclusiveness. these are values we wish to see not only in our community, but also on the internet as a whole.
+lowercase is also the unwritten spirit of [tilde.town](https://tilde.town/), where we all met.

+tilde.town is built around kindness, respect, intentional community, and inclusiveness. these are values we wish to see not only in our community, but also on the internet as a whole.